Taxi-Adams/CSCI534_RayTracing_Term_Project/README.md

 # CSCI534_RayTracing_Term_Project
+Finished May 2023.
 My final project for CSCI 534, Computational Geometry.
 Implements a simple ray tracer and spline related topics.
 This is my computational geometry course project.
 Running the code in an IDE will bring up two windows, one containing a ray-tracer and another containing a canvas to draw and display Bezier Curves.